Worldwide Developers Conference: 2011

 WWDC 2011 was held in Moscone Center West from June 6 to 10, 2011.
 The event reportedly sold out within just 12 hours of the 5,000 tickets being placed on sale on March 28, 2011.
 The ticket price also remained the same from the 2010 WWDC, selling at US$1,599, however, after-market pricing for tickets ranged from US$2,500 to US$3,500.
 At the keynote, Apple unveiled its next generation software: Mac OS X Lion, the eighth major release of Mac OS X; iOS 5, the next version of Apple's advanced mobile operating system which powers the iPad, iPhone and iPod Touch; and iCloud, Apple's upcoming cloud services offering.
 Michael Franti and Spearhead played at the Bash in Yerba Buena Gardens on June 9.
 Attendees received a black track jacket similar to that of the prior year, but with a smaller "WWDC" across the front and the number "11" stitched on the back.
-This was the final Apple event hosted by Jobs.
+This was the final Apple event hosted by Jobs during his lifetime, before his death four months later.

 2012

 WWDC 2012 was held in Moscone Center West from June 11 to 15.
 The ticket price remained the same as the 2010 WWDC, selling at US$1,599.
 Apple changed the purchasing process by requiring purchases to be made using an Apple ID associated with a paid Apple developer account.
-Tickets went on sale shortly after 8:30am Eastern Time on Wednesday April 25, 2012, and were sold out within 1 hour and 43 minutes.
+Tickets went on sale shortly after 8:30 am Eastern Time on Wednesday April 25, 2012, and were sold out within 1 hour and 43 minutes.
 The keynote highlighted the launch of Apple Maps, and also announced new models of the MacBook Air, and MacBook Pro including one with Retina Display.
 Apple also showcased OS X Mountain Lion and iOS 6.

 In prior years, attendees were required to be at least 18 years old.
 In 2012, Apple changed this requirement to at least 13 years after a minor who was "accidentally" awarded a student scholarship in 2011 successfully petitioned Tim Cook to retain the award.
 Despite the change, Beer Bash attendees were still required to be 18 years old, and 21 years old to consume alcohol, in accord with local and federal laws.
 Neon Trees performed at the WWDC Bash.